appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ### New Version Support

-Support for Druid Version `30.0.1` has been added in this release and `30.0.0` is marked as deprecated.
+This release adds support for Druid version `30.0.1`, while version `30.0.0` has been marked as deprecated.

 ## Elasticsearch